-Sure, it might help you land a few new leads or build some new relationships, but using it as a closed loop is a bad idea.
+Sure, it might help you land a few new leads or build some new relationships, but using it as a closed loop can be a bad idea.

-It limits your potential.
-Limits your return on investment and the revenue you could have generated from it.
+It can limit your potential.
+Limit your return on investment and the revenue you could have generated from it.

-User behavior isn’t meant for a single touchpoint in the modern world.
+User behavior isn’t always meant for a single touchpoint in the modern world.

 Simply expecting a cold outreach target to jump on the phone and give you their hard-earned money is a limiting strategy.

-You need something to take your outreach strategy to the next level.
+You need something to pair with your high-level cold email tactics take your outreach strategy to the next level.

 To keep those cold outreach targets interested and coming back for more.

 Answering the fundamental question that cold outreach alone often can’t answer: